System of National Accounts: UN Yearbooks

+Constant dollar data series

 Current and constant US dollar equivalents can be found in the online UN National Accounts Main Aggregates Database.
 Additional variables can be accessed online in the UNdata Portal.
 Alternative sources of GDP and its components in US dollars at current and constant prices are the World Development Indicators (WDI) of the World Bank, and the World Economic Outlook Database of the IMF.
 Both the World Bank and the IMF use exchange-rate converted GDP estimates and PPP-adjusted measures.
 The IMF publishes comprehensive SNA-based Balance of Payments statistics for the world's countries, as well as comparative statistics on government finance.
 The OECD and the World Bank publish a lot of SNA-based comparative economic statistics, country reports and regional reports.
 To make the comparisons, the data series often have to be converted to a common currency (usually US dollars).